chadsansing/cineris-campaign/gm-notes/session-9-spoilers.md

 ### Background

-We are withing striking distance of evolsing this part of the campaign.
+We are withing striking distance of closing this part of the campaign.
 A lot depends on PCs' decisions.
 The end game in Denokta and the City of Aarok is described in past sessions and will be outlined below under "Exploring Denokta."
 The cliffhanger will be the moment between dealing with Root and assaulting the humans.

 Having escaped the Magmatic ambush on Mount Cineris, the PCs and Jem Brighthelm return to Portia to regroup.

-They learn that Root has sent 2 caravans out of the city, A small, but heavily guarded, caravan left from the west gate and headed towards Visus.
+They learn that Root has sent 2 caravans out of the city, A small, but heavily guarded, caravan left from the west gate, headed towards Visus.
 A big caravan of several dozen wagons and +/- 500 troops left the north gate, but the PCs don't know where it's going.

 Jem leaves the group to begin raising a force to stop Root.
 She has the Bones of Aarok to help her compel dwaves to serve her cause.
-This session she is a strategic asset the PCs can use as a mercenary force.
+During this session (and beyond, if she survives) she is a strategic asset the PCs can use as a mercenary force.

-The PCs hire elvish scouts to watch Kilvar's Pass for signs of the big caavan.
+The PCs hire elvish scouts to watch Kilvar's Pass for signs of the big caravan.
 They also hire dwarven scouts to search for the big caravan in the wasteland.
 Finally, they hire a spy in the halls of power of Denokta to help them understand what's happening there.
 The PC's spy in the Magmatic cult of Aarok is still alive and reporting, as well.

 ### Scenes